pranavkhaspa/TARA/README.md

 ✅ **View All Submissions** → Detect duplicate submissions.
 ✅ **Review & Override AI Grades** → Adjust marks before finalizing.
 ✅ **Download Google Sheets Report** → Contains marks & submission details.
+✅ **Upload documents directly to Gemini 1.5 Pro** → Teachers can directly upload documents to Gemini 1.5 pro, they have the option to assign the following
+    1. **Assignment Evaluation** : Allows teachers to evaluate the assignment using Gemini 1.5 Pro.
+    2. **Points to be Included** : Teachers can define specific points or criteria that they want Gemini to consider during the evaluation.
+    3. **Topics to be Covered** : Teachers can specify the topics that should be covered in the assignment.
+    4. **Total Points** : Teachers can set the total points for the assignment.
+    5. **Instructions:** Provides specific instructions to Gemini on how the evaluation should be conducted.
+    6. **Response:** The system provides a detailed response from Gemini, offering insights into the document analysis and grading.

 ✅ **Receive Notifications** → When all students submit or after the deadline.

 ### 👨‍🎓 Student Features: